panemu/ngx-panemu-table/projects/demo/src/app/doc/columns/computed-column/index.md

 ---

 Computed column doesn't have predefined way to know what value to display in it cells.
 It is our job to define it.
 Computed column has `ColumnType.COMPUTED` type.
 It doesn't have `field` property.
-Insted, we have to specify `formatter` property containing logic about what to display in the cell.
+Instead, we have to specify `formatter` property containing logic about what to display in the cell.